mishok2503/KVik/README.md

 `Hot Files` and in `Data File` or in one of those).
 Deletion from `Data File` will be done exactly the same way as from `Log File`.
 The issue is how to delete from `Data File`.
 It will be done using lined list.
 Linked list will store free spots for values in `Data File`.
 It won't maintain correct topology of values in `Data File` but before using it, list can be sorted to have less random disk accesses.

+## Metrics

+- `Read Amplification Factor =~ 2`
+- `Write Amplification Factor =~ 5` (worst case if none of the heuristics are working)
+- `Space Amplification Factor =~ 1.23`
+- `Memory Overhead =~ 0.865 bytes/key`
+- `Disk Lifetime = ?`

+As you can see, this storage will be good solution for you in case read requests are more often than modification requests like `update` and `insert` (which is very realistic scenario for many systems).

+For detailed explanation about metrics read [this pdf file](./metrics.pdf).